Bastian Foundation Diversity Lectures

 This knowledgeable, charismatic, and well-studied trio of scholars will present, through the lens of queer and trans college student contexts, a wide-ranging intersectional conversation about LGBTQIA students that expands the connections and possibilities of identities, policies, and contexts of campus life and work.

-Drs.
-Eboni M. Zamani-Gallaher, Devika Dibya Choudhuri, and Jason L. Taylor will explore these topics to expand the discussion across race and ethnicity, (dis)ability, age, gender, and class, inviting us to join them in this necessary struggle to reimagine a world that is safe, livable, and nourishing for all.
+Dr. Eboni M. Zamani-Gallaher, Dr. Devika Dibya Choudhuri, and Dr. Jason L. Taylor will explore these topics to expand the discussion across race and ethnicity, (dis)ability, age, gender, and class, inviting us to join them in this necessary struggle to reimagine a world that is safe, livable, and nourishing for all.

 About the Panelists

-Dr. D-L Stewart is a professor in the School of Education, Co-Coordinator of Student Affairs in Higher Education, Co-Director of Campus Initiatives for the Race and Intersectional Studies for Educational Equity (RISE) Center, and affiliated faculty in the Center for Women’s Studies and Gender Research at Colorado State University.
-Over the course of his faculty career, he has focused most intently on the history and philosophy of higher education, as well as institutional systems and structures that affect the postsecondary experiences, growth and development, as well as success of racially minoritized and queer and trans* students.
 Dr. Stewart examines these topics through intersectional, critical, and poststructural frameworks that incorporate ableism, religious hegemony, and classism alongside racism, patriarchy, and queer- and trans-antagonism.
-In addition to over 50 journal publications and book chapters, D-L is an author or editor of four books, most recently, Black Collegians’ Experiences in U.S. Northern Private Colleges: A Narrative History, 1945-1965 (Palgrave, 2017) and co-editor with Elisa Abes and Susan R. Jones of the text, Rethinking College Student Development Theory Using Critical Frameworks (Stylus, 2019).
+In addition to over 50 journal publications and book chapters, D-L is an author or editor of 4 books, most recently, Black Collegians’ Experiences in U.S. Northern Private Colleges: A Narrative History, 1945-1965, and co-editor with Elisa Abes and Susan R. Jones of the text, Rethinking College Student Development Theory Using Critical Frameworks.

 2019–20 School Year